Registered Dietitian vs. Nutritionist: The Key Differences

 Requirements To Be a Registered Dietitian

 Becoming an RD isn’t easy, but it’s worth it!
-It involves quite a large combination of education, training, and practicals.
+It involves quite a large combination of education, training, and internships.
 Plus, you have to pass a national exam.
 Here are the key requirements.

 Supervised Internship or Coordinate Program Completion

-After you’ve obtained a bachelor’s degree, you need to complete a supervised internship or coordinated program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+After you’ve obtained your degree, you need to complete a supervised internship or coordinated program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 This is often referred to as a dietetic internship or DI.
+Within these programs individuals must complete at least 1,000 hours of supervised practice to gain real-world experience and apply knowledge learned in the classroom to the context of a variety of work settings.

 State Licensure